-- Fill each pickle well with about 2 teaspoons of Boursin cheese mixed with tamed jalapenos, dividing evenly between all pickles. * You could use a piping bag with a 1M tip, if you want this to look nicer.
+- Spoon mixture (about 2 teaspoons of Boursin cheese mixed with tamed jalapenos) into middle of pickles, dividing evenly between all pickles. * You could use a piping bag with a 1M tip, if you want this to look nicer.

 - Smooth out into an even layer.

 - Wrap 1 strip of prosciutto around pickle halves.